 - Cut away the bottom of the cauliflower stem and trim off the leaves.
 Cut the cauliflower into slices 1/3 inch thick, letting the florets on the edges fall off.

-- Toss all of it, including the bits that have fallen away, with the olive oil, salt, and pepper.
+- Toss all of it, including the bits that have fallen away, with the olive oil and salt and pepper to taste.
 Place on the baking sheet in an even layer.

 - Remove from the oven, toss with the red pepper flakes, and set aside.
 Turn the oven down to 350°F.

-- Blend the ricotta cheese, stock, cinnamon, salt, and pepper.
+- Blend the ricotta cheese, stock, cinnamon, and salt and pepper to taste.
 Set aside.

 - Oil a rectangular baking dish and spread a spoonful of tomato sauce over the bottom.
 Top with a layer of lasagna noodles.
 Spoon a layer of the ricotta mixture over the noodles.
 Top with a layer of cauliflower and then a layer of tomato sauce and a layer of parmesan.